 Weight: 7 – 11 g

-Wrens are tiny birds with reddish-brown upperparts with fine brown bars and darker brown on their wings.
-Their underparts are pale brown with heavily streaked flanks and belly.
-They have a short rounded tail which is chestnut coloured with dark brown streaks.
+Wrens are tiny birds with reddish-brown upperparts with fine darker brown bars on the wings, tail, and rump.
+Then underparts are pale brown with heavy, darker streaks on the flanks and belly.
+They have a short, rounded tail which is chestnut coloured with dark brown streaks.

-Wrens have darker heads and nape with a pale supercilium from the base of the bill to behind the eye.
-They have long, slender bills with a black upper mandible and a yellow lower mandible.
-Eyes are dark brown and legs and feet are pale brown.
+Wrens have darker a head and nape with fewer streaks and a pale supercilium from the base of the bill to behind the eye.
+They have long, slender, slightly down-curved bills with a black upper mandible and a yellow lower mandible.
+Eyes are dark brown, and legs and feet are pale brown.
+Male and female wrens look similar.

-Adult male and female wrens look similar while juveniles are redder with a streaked head and nape and darker underparts.
+Juvenile wrens are redder with a streaked head and nape and darker underparts streaked with dark brown.

-Whens lay 4-7 white eggs with brown spots that she incubates alone for 12-10 days.
-Chicks fledge after 3 weeks and both parents feed them for a further 40 days.
+Wrens lay 4-7 white eggs with brown spots that the female incubates alone for 12-10 days.
+Chicks are altricial and covered with sparse grey down on the head and the back.
+They are cared for by both parents.
+They fledge at 3 weeks, but their parents will feed them for a further 40 days.